 I provide trauma informed yoga programming to the residents at Deborah’s Gate, a national, specialized program of care serving international and domestic women who have been trafficked into situations of sexual and/or labor exploitation and Boreal Wellness in their Trauma Day Treatment Program for public safety personnel and first responders.

-I conduct my private practice and teach classes online and in-person with Ocean & Crow Yoga/ Space, Boreal Wellness, Green Room Yoga and online to First Responder’s & Public Safety Personnel through First Responder Health in Vancouver BC.
+I conduct my private practice and therapeutic yoga classes online and in-person in Yaletown and Vancouver’s Eastside and online to First Responder’s & Public Safety Personnel through First Responder Health in Vancouver BC.